kashyam/Playing_with_params/README.md

 Regularizer -           Maxnorm Constraint (value clipped at 3 as this reported better perfromance , also to avoid gradient saturation.
 We will later see how using too much regularization has the penalizing effect on the model).

+The code for all the models can be found in the [models](https://github.com/kashyam/Playing_with_params/master/models/)

 ## Model_1 (Base Model)

 In the Base Model We have trained with the following parameter specifications.
 With inadequate regularization the model has turned out to be overfit.
 The gap between the Train/Val accuracies and losses can be clearly seen in the graph which gives us clear idea of what should be done to generalize the model.